benjamin-hodgson/benjamin-hodgson.github.io/posts/2017-10-17-recursion-without-recursion.md

 From Pattern to Library
 -----------------------

-Wrapping up patterns of recursion like this is a powerful way to program - gone are the days of writing a bespoke traversal for every operation! - and they form the basis of most of the operations in the production JQL compiler, but in this form they don't constitute a library. `SelfAndDescendants` and `Rewrite` have knowledge of `JqlNode` baked in to them; if you're working on a compiler of your own you have to hand-write equivalent functions to work on your own datatypes.
+`Rewrite` and `SelfAndDescendants` wrap up two particular types of recursion, for reuse in a wide variety of operations.
+This is a powerful way to program - gone are the days of writing a bespoke traversal for every operation! - and these two functions form the basis of most of the operations in the production JQL compiler, but in this form they don't constitute a library. `SelfAndDescendants` and `Rewrite`, as written above, have knowledge of `JqlNode` baked in to them; you have to hand-write equivalent functions to work on your own datatypes.

-We can turn this idea into something reusable, though, by abstracting over tree-shaped structures.
+We can turn this design into something generic, though, by abstracting over tree-shaped structures.
 What do we mean when we say a datatype is tree-shaped?
 The distinguishing feature which makes a tree a tree, unlike any other datatype, is recursion: each node in a tree has _children_ which are also nodes.

 <img src="/images/2017-10-17-recursion-without-recursion/children.jpg" alt="Nodes and their children" width="700" />